Gennings Park

 Gennings Park (sometimes spelt Jennings, and referred to as Gennings House or Gennings Court), located on Lughorse Lane near Hunton, Kent, is a Grade II listed house which was built between 1727 and 1745.
 The home was listed on 5 December 1984 (English Heritage Legacy ID: 432086).
-The document indicates that the house "possibly incorporating part of a late C16 or C17 house" was extensively modified in the subsequent years, and was "thought to be the setting for 'Pride and Prejudice'.
-(Mr. Mattingley, unpublished work on Gennings)".
-That assumption is not supported by other sources, however.
+The document indicates that the house "possibly incorporating part of a late C16 or C17 house" was extensively modified in the subsequent years, and was "thought to be the setting for Pride and Prejudice, although this claim remains unverified.

+The house was seriously damaged by fire in March 2024.

-Occupants
+History and Occupants

+Early occupants

 In the mid to late 18th century, the house was purchased by Sir Walter Roberts, 6th Bt.
 His only child, Jane Roberts, inherited the house upon his death.
 Jane Roberts married George Beauclerk, 3rd Duke of St Albans (a great-grandson of Charles II of England).
 The 3rd Duke and Duchess of St Albans had no children, and the Duchess died in 1778.
+The Duchess bequeathed the property to a Miss Davies, who in turn sold it to the Dowager Lady Twysden, who was recorded as the owner of the property in 1797.

+Sir Henry Campbell-Bannerman

 In 1871 the Liberal politician Henry Campbell-Bannerman inherited the estate from his uncle, Henry Bannerman, and the Campbell-Bannermans kept the house as their country residence until 1887.
 (In fact, Campbell-Bannerman inherited the entire estate of Hunton Court Lodge but did not occupy the mansion until the 1894 death of the aunt who was living there.
 He and his wife used Gennings Park during some of that time.)

-Upon his death, his nephew James Campbell-Bannerman inherited the estate in 1908.
+Upon his death in 1908, newspapers reported that the Gennings Park Estate was inherited by his nephew James Campbell-Bannerman inherited the estate in 1908.
+Sir Henry and Lady Campbell-Bannerman vacated the property in 1887.
+Following Sir Henry's death in 1908 newspaper reports suggested that the Gennings Park Estate formed part of his estate; however, other modern sources suggest that the house was first leased in 1888, then sold to the tenant in 1890.
+At least one biography of Sir Henry states that he disposed of the property in 1887.